 One of the most common concerns Americans have toward Chinese-led initiatives is about standards.
 This near-ubiquitous theme can be heard among scholars and statesmen alike, including President Obama.
-While American concerns about AIIB's lending standards have largely been assuaged, many in the US, including
+While American concerns about AIIB's lending standards have largely been assuaged, many in the US, including Secretary of Treasury Jack Lew, are less confident about the lending standards of China's development and policy banks.
+66 As a transparent, multilateral organization, the AIIB is often seen as "lean clean and green," but as is well recognized in

-Uncertainties about BRI are symptomatic of a more general uncertainty about Chinese aims over the longterm.
-As China's ability to influence international order grows, Americans are unsure about the principles undergirding its foreign policy.
-Secretary of Treasury Jack Lew, are less confident about the lending standards of China's development and policy banks.
-66 As a transparent, multilateral organization, the AIIB is often seen as "lean clean and green," but as is well recognized in the US, the AIIB will only contribute a small share of BRI funding.
-67 The bulk of the initiative will be financed by entities like China's policy banks, the Silk Road Fund, and commercial banks, which will continue to receive disbursements in the tens of billions of dollars earmarked for BRI lending.
+Uncertainties about BRI are symptomatic of a more general uncertainty about Chinese aims over the long-term.
+As China's ability to influence international order grows, Americans are unsure about the principles undergirding its foreign policy. the US, the AIIB will only contribute a small share of BRI funding.67 The bulk of the initiative will be financed by entities like China's policy banks, the Silk Road Fund, and commercial banks, which will continue to receive disbursements in the tens of billions of dollars earmarked for BRI lending.
 The perennial issue of standards looms large over these entities.68 Questions about standards are grounded in several layers of concerns.
 Most simply, American commentators are concerned that Chinese lending initiatives do not do enough to preserve the environment or protect labor rights in recipient countries.
 At a deeper level, there is a sense that China's relative indifference to these things grants them a competitive advantage over Western actors in currying favor with developing nations.
 At the strategic level, some Americans fear that China will use its economic clout to degrade, undermine, or replace the liberal norms that have prevailed in the postwar international economic order.

 Uncertainties about BRI voiced in American literature are in many ways symptomatic of a more general uncertainty about the aims of Chinese foreign policy over the long-term.
 As China's ability to influence international order grows, Americans are unsure about the principles undergirding its policies.
 Perceptions that Beijing's actions in other areas like the South China Sea are overly assertive or conducted with little regard for the interests of other states undermine confidence among Americans that Chinese foreign policy genuinely embodies a "win-win" approach.
-In fact, the juxtaposition of the maritime territorial issues with BRI has yielded a wide range of interpretations.
+In fact, the juxtaposition of the maritime territorial issues with BRI has yielded a The American Reception of the Belt and Road Initiative wide range of interpretations.
 Some analysts see territorial disputes as unintentionally undermining China's real agenda of promoting mutually beneficial economic ties.
 69 Some who espouse this view express confidence that BRI will ultimately have a stabilizing and positive effect on Chinese policy by directing its focus toward positive-sum issue areas.
 On the other hand, many American analysts believe that China has recently become more willing to assertively advance its own interests, is more willing to risk damaging relationships with other nations, or is confidently seeking to erode the United States' stature in Asia and beyond.
 Some who see such assertiveness in China's recent behavior are likely to apply this framework to BRI as well.
-The results in the inference that more zero-sum geopolitical calculations must be behind Belt and Road as well.70
+This results in the inference that more zero-sum geopolitical calculations must be behind Belt and Road as well.70